Always looking for a good story

 Judy’s life’s work has been grounded in the field of philanthropy.
 She currently serves as President and CEO of The California Wellness Foundation committed to promoting equity, advocacy and access for underserved communities.
 She writes frequently on social change, the art of giving and the nonprofit sector.

-She currently serves on the boards of the Surdna Foundation and the Marlborough School for Girls.
-She’s a former board member of the American Civil Liberties Union (ACLU) of Northern California, the Ms. Foundation for Women and The Berkeley Repertory Theatre.
+She currently serves on the boards of the Surdna Foundation and the Hedgebrook Board.
+She’s a former board member of the Marlborough School for Girls, the American Civil Liberties Union (ACLU) of Northern California, the Ms. Foundation for Women and The Berkeley Repertory Theatre.

 Judy is a graduate of Northwestern University and California State University, East Bay.